hosseinoliabak/cisco/switching/05_3_protecting_stp.md

   enable      Enable UDLD protocol on fiber ports except where locally configured message     Set UDLD message parameters
 ```
+When you set UDLD to normal it will mark the port as undetermined but
+it won't shut the interface when something is wrong.
+This is only used
+to "inform" you but it won't stop loops.

+Aggressive is a better solution.
+When it loses connectivity to a
+neighbor it will send a UDLD frame 8 times in a second.
+If the neighbor
+does not respond the interface will be put in err-disable mode.

 You also can enable or disable UDLD on individual switch ports, if
 needed, using the following interface configuration command:
 Here, you can use the disable keyword to completely disable UDLD on a